Blog – Posted on Monday, Jun 01

 More urgent than ever, The Uninhabitable Earth by David Wallace-Wells draws attention to the pressing need to address the growing problem of climate change.
 This unsettling book warns about the potential devastation that awaits us in the near future — unless we can enact a revolution in how we tackle global warming.

-40. The Silk Roads: A New History of the World by Peter Frankopan
+40. The Silk Roads by Peter Frankopan

 Another fascinating historical read, The Silk Roads by Peter Frankopan closes in on the relationship between the East and West.
 Examining and dismantling Eurocentric narratives, Frankopan’s illuminating work focuses on the history of countries lying on the “Silk Road,” the trade route connecting East and West, and attempts to re-balance history.
 In Frankopan’s version of world history, the center point of Western civilization is the Persian Empire.

-41. Why We Sleep: The New Science of Sleep and Dreams by Matthew Walker
+41. Why We Sleep by Matthew Walker

 Neuroscientist Matthew Walker’s Why We Sleep achieved sensational status due to its hyperfocus on a universal experience: sleep.
 Walker delves into the scientific specifics of why sleep is so important, and reminds his readers that sleep deprivation, though common in modern society, is a worrying phenomenon.This book makes a convincing case for being generous with our down-time and getting some rest.